Apoorva65/habio/README.md

 # Habio

-Habio is a full-stack habit tracker built with **React, Material UI, Node.js, Express, and SQLite**.
+Habio is a full stack habit tracker built with **React, Material UI, Node.js, Express, and SQLite**.
 Users can create habits, mark daily completion, track streaks, and view a simple **7 day heatmap** of progress.

 ## Features